PactCoffee/loggins/README.md

 Using the components
 --------------------

-Pull the components you want:
+Import the components you want:

 ```js
 import {Btn, Link} from 'loggins';